jocarrojas/dupfidel/README.md

 The release includes a compiled sfk.exe.
 It's also possible to compile it from included source with the script from the author.

+I did this BAT tool to isolate and personalize the use of the duplicate deleter tool budled in the great SFK.

 Thanks to for SFK:

 <a href="http://stahlworks.com/downloads.html">StalhWorks Technologies</a> for SFK.